Periodic Pitman transforms and jointly invariant measures

-I.C. was partially supported by the NSF through DMS:1811143, DMS:1937254, and DMS:2246576, the Simons Foundation through a Simons Investigator Grant (Award ID 929852) and through the W.M.
+I.C. was partially supported by the NSF through DMS:1811143, DMS:1937254, and \\ DMS:2246576, the Simons Foundation through a Simons Investigator Grant (Award ID 929852) and through the W.M.
 Keck Foundation through a Science and Engineering grant on ``Extreme Diffusion''.
-Y. G. was partially supported by the NSF through DMS:2203014 and acknowledges the hospitality of the Columbia University Math Department during the Fall 2023 semester when this work was initiated.
-E.S. was partially supported by the Fernholz foundation and wishes to thank Alex Dunlap for many insightful discussions and Yuri Bakhtin for pointers to the literature.
+Y. G. was partially supported by the NSF through DMS:2203014.
+E.S. was partially supported by the Fernholz foundation.